-Table 3 shows that, although CO2 is responsible for 66% of the climate forcing by all greenhouse gases, its rate of increase during the last five years accounts for 82% of the total increase in forcing.
+Table 3a and Figure 4 show that, although CO2 is responsible for 63.5% of the climate forcing by all greenhouse gases during 2022, its rate of increase during the last five years accounts for 76% of the total increase in forcing.
 Table 3b shows how little the use of ERF would change these proportions.
 From well-known chemistry of the carbonate system in the oceans we can estimate that, when the atmosphere and oceans are again in chemical equilibrium (after about 1000 years), ~83% of the excess CO2 resides in oceans and ~17% in the atmosphere.
-In the natural system, very slow calcium carbonate dissolution (which includes coral reefs) increases the alkalinity of the oceans allowing them to ingest the remaining 17% from the atmosphere, but that is expected to take between 3000 and 7000 years [Archer et al., 2009].
+In the natural system, very slow calcium carbonate dissolution (which includes the damage to coral reefs) increases the alkalinity of the oceans allowing them to ingest the remaining 17% from the atmosphere, but that is expected to take between 3000 and 7000 years [Archer et al., 2009].
 This is how long future generations will likely have to deal with the enhanced atmospheric CO2 unless ways will be found to pull the excess CO2 back out of the atmosphere and out of the oceans.
 Note that for this purely chemical estimate we assume that other factors, such as ocean circulation and ocean biology do not change, which is unlikely when the climate changes.
-If we would merely pull excess CO2 out of the atmosphere, the oceans would emit enough of its excess carbon back into the atmosphere to re-establish chemical equilibrium.
-The same could happen with the terrestrial biosphere, if the main reason for their current net uptake is fertilization by high CO2.
+If we would merely pull excess CO2 out of the atmosphere, the oceans would slowly emit enough of its excess carbon back into the atmosphere to re-establish chemical equilibrium.
+The same could happen with the terrestrial biosphere, if the main reason for their current global net uptake is fertilization by high CO2.

-The 5-year average rate of increase of forcing by all industrial gases comprises only 4.1% of the increase of forcing by all gases because the abundances of several important gases controlled by the original Montreal Protocol decreased.
+The 5-year average rate of increase of forcing by all industrial gases comprises only 2.9% of the increase of forcing by all gases because the abundances of several important gases controlled by the original Montreal Protocol decreased.
 Figure 5 shows the success of the Montreal protocol in halting further growth of the ozone hole, and also in turning around the trend of the industrial gases’ contribution to global heating.
 However, we still need to go further, the growth rate of all GHGs has to become negative, meaning that their abundance is being lowered.

-Let’s also compare 1644 TW with all the direct heat produced from all energy uses, the production of electricity including nuclear, transportation, heating/cooling of buildings, industrial processes, biofuels, waste.
-That total is 18.1 TW in 2019 [Ritchie, 2014].
-Therefore, the excess heat retention by greenhouse gases in 2019 was 91 times larger than all the direct heat produced by humanity.
+Let’s also compare 1736 TW with all the direct heat produced from all energy uses, the production of electricity including nuclear, transportation, heating/cooling of buildings, industrial processes, biofuels, waste.
+That total is 20.5 TW in 2022.
+Therefore, the excess heat retention by greenhouse gases in 2022 was 85 times larger than all the direct heat produced by humanity.

 On a personal level, when we burn one gallon of gasoline, and if we would collect the CO2 coming out of tail pipe, it would fill a balloon with a diameter of about 7 feet.
 That CO2 will be capturing infrared heat in the atmosphere day in day out, for millennia to come.
 In the first 100 years the total amount of heat captured by that CO2 in the atmosphere (accounting for the portion that leaves the atmosphere by transferring into the oceans) is 120 times larger than the heat released by the original burning of the one gallon.
 After 500 years it is 350 times larger.

 Alternatively, the energy could go toward heating the upper layers of the oceans.
-In one year the upper 100 m of all oceans would warm by 0.35 degree centigrade (°C , or 0.64 °F).
-If all of the energy could be aimed exclusively at the Great Lakes in North America (their water volume is ~22,600 km3), they would completely evaporate in 14 months.
+In one year the upper 100 m of all oceans would warm by 0.38 °C (0.68 °F).
+If all of the energy could be aimed exclusively at the Great Lakes in North America (their water volume is ~22,600 km3), they would completely evaporate in 13 months.

 In the above examples, all of the heat was applied to just one purpose, either to melt ice, or to warm sea water, etc. To be sure, we have observed heating of sea water, loss of glaciers and ice sheets, sea level rise, and melting of sea ice plus warming of permafrost soils in the Arctic.
-So the excess heat gets spread out over multiple things, although ~90% goes into the oceans.
-Furthermore, the Earth’s land surface has warmed up from the 1960s and 1970s by 1.45 °C (2.6 °F), and the ocean surface by 0.70 °C (1.3 °F).
+So the excess heat gets spread over multiple things, although ~90% goes into the oceans.
+Furthermore, the Earth’s land surface has warmed from the 1960s and 1970s by 1.5 °C (2.7 °F), and the ocean surface by 0.71 °C (1.1 °F).
 A warmer surface emits more radiation, so that at the wavelengths where greenhouse gases do not absorb (the so-called “window regions”) a portion of the excess heat is sent to space and is thus not available to heat the surface.
 In addition, there are additional climate forcings that are directly influenced by human activities.
-Greatly increased loading of the atmosphere with small particles (aerosols), clearly caused by human activities, is providing a counterforce.
+Greatly increased loading of the atmosphere with small particles (aerosols), clearly caused by human activities, is providing a large counterforce.
 The aerosols scatter light directly, some of it to space, and, on average, enhance the brightness of clouds somewhat.
 The latter is a fast response of the climate system.
 It is currently still difficult to quantify the magnitude of these effects.
 Replacing forests by crop lands increases the reflectivity (albedo) of the surface, so that less sun light is absorbed.
 At the same time decreasing ice and snow cover (a climate response) leaves the surface darker so that more sun light is absorbed.
 As already mentioned, there is the known feedback from water vapor; a warmer surface evaporates more, and water vapor absorbs infrared radiation, thus enhancing the effect of all the long-lived greenhouse gases while also injecting more energy (latent heat) in the atmosphere from the condensation of water vapor.
+This extra energy in the atmosphere could contribute to the increase of extreme weather events that we are experiencing.

-The above comparisons demonstrate that our collective activities have a large impact on the Earth’s climate, both heating and cooling.
-Indeed, the global average heating since 1970 has been very rapid compared to the temperature changes we have observed in ice cores over the last 800,000 years.
-All cumulative CO2 emissions from fossil fuel burning from 1800 until 1970 were only 25% of what they are today.
-In other words, 75% of all emissions took place during one human lifetime.
 There is no question that humanity is collectively responsible for the recent changes, but not in the sense that we have control over how the climate system responds to our interventions.
 We do not understand the climate system and ecosystems well enough.
-In recent years we have seen extreme rainfall events, as well as extreme droughts, massively destructive fires, temperatures over 100 °F for several weeks in a large region of northern Siberia as well as prolonged periods with temperatures in Southern Asia so high that they may make some regions uninhabitable.
+In recent years we have seen extreme rainfall events, as well as extreme droughts, massively destructive fires, temperatures over 100 °F (38 °C) for several weeks in a large region of northern Siberia as well as prolonged periods with temperatures in Southern Asia so high that they may make some regions uninhabitable.
 Mass migrations would be one predictable consequence.
 The frequency and severity of these events were not predicted as little as a decade ago.
 It does not bode well for how “manageable” global heating might be.
-Fortunately it is well-known how we can replace the emissions of CO2 and other gases with renewable energy, and how to improve energy conservation and efficiency.
-Will we fulfill our responsibility toward future generations?